|

 Course

-with a number of “mainstream” narratives that claim to depict the
+grapple with a number of “mainstream” narratives that claim to

-contemporary situation of indigenous peoples.
-For at least the past
+depict the contemporary situation of indigenous peoples.
+For at

-two centuries Western scholars and others have predicted the demise
+least the past two centuries Western scholars and others have

-of indigenous cultures.
-We have all encountered the often repeated
+all encountered the often repeated exclamation that indigenous

 An emphasis on “loss” seems to disqualify indigenous peoples from